Terms of Business

 - Service Standards

-vi: We will explain to you the legal work required as your matter progresses and we will update you on whether the likely outcomes still justify the likely costs and risks associated with your matter whenever there is a material change in circumstances.
-We will also continue to review and discuss with you whether there are alternative methods by which your matter can be funded.
+vi.
+We will explain to you the legal work required as your matter progresses and we will update you on whether the likely outcomes still justify the likely costs and risks associated with your matter whenever there is a material change in circumstances.
+We will o continue to review and discuss with you whether there are alternative methods by which your matter can be funded.

 Corresponding with you: